Colin Kaepernick Tweets Fierce Workout Video, Says He’s ‘Still Ready’ To Play In The NFL

 The former quarterback explained why he specifically began the movement during an exclusive interview in 2016 with NFL Media.

-“I am not going to stand up to show pride in a flag for a country that oppresses black people and people of color,” Kaepernick said after a pre-season loss to the Green Bay Packers.
+“I am not going to stand up to show pride in a flag for a country that oppresses black people and people of color,” Kaepernick said after a preseason loss to the Green Bay Packers.

 “To me, this is bigger than football and it would be selfish on my part to look the other way.
 There are bodies in the street and people getting paid leave and getting away with murder.”